 You will need to fill out this form to notify us your child is absent.
-If it is for any sickness related reason, please copy in our school nurse, Emily Contrares (email@example.com).
 Remember, three absences in a semester is an automatic fail, regardless of reasons.

 How will my student know where to report?

-On June 4th, you will receive an email with information about where to report.
-If you are not familiar with the building, once you enter a drop off point at North, administrators and staff will be present to help you get to class.
-Consider getting dropped off a few minutes early on the first day in order to be sure you are not late.
+On June 3rd, you will receive an email with information about where to report.
+If you are not familiar with the building, once you enter a drop off point at South, administrators and staff will be present to help you get to class.
+Consider getting dropped off a few minutes early on the first day in order to be sure you are not late

 Can my student choose to attend digitally for a few days?

 No. Students do not have the choice to attend in person or digitally.
 They must attend in person all days of summer school, unless quarantined.

 How will my child get to school?